zeruhur/loner/en/AP15_mech_requiem.md

 #### Current State of Mech Technology

-- **Combat Mechs**: These are the backbone of any modern military force in "Mech Requiem."
+- **Combat Mechs**: These are the backbone of any modern military force in _Mech Requiem_.
 Equipped with a variety of weapons such as lasers, railguns, and missile systems, combat mechs are designed to engage in a range of military operations.
 They are classified into classes such as Light, Medium, and Heavy, each offering different balances of speed, firepower, and armor.

 - **Utility Mechs**: Beyond warfare, utility mechs serve crucial roles in society.
 They are used in construction, rescue operations, and even urban maintenance.
 Equipped with specialized tools instead of weapons, these mechs are designed to operate in hazardous environments like radioactive zones, deep underwater, or in disaster-stricken areas.